 Even the way it is funded follows a healthy discipleship model.
 Like salvation, the episodes are entirely FREE to access.
 And, just as it is with salvation, the producers (like our Heavenly Father!)
 ASK you to consider “paying it forward” so that other people can watch it free.

 “Does the concept work?”
 Well, the facts speak for themselves: THE CHOSEN is the #1 most crowd-funded media project of all time—and it is growing every day.
-It has already reached nearly 360 million views.
+It has already attracted over a HALF-BILLION views.

 Below is a link to the dialogue between Jesus and Nicodemus in Season 1, Episode 7 as an example of the quality.
 [SPOILER ALERT!!] you will get much more out of it, if you watch the previous episodes first.

 THE BACKSTORY April is my birthday month, and this birthday was a BIG ONE.
 I turned thirty-five this year . . . well . . . to be fair, thirty-five, Two.
 Times.
 Over!
 YIKES!
 The mere thought of it nearly sent me into a tailspin.
 But I’ve never been one to give up without a…

 In the aftermath of my experience as an extra in the Feeding of the 5,000 (#F5K) filming for an episode to appear in Season 3 of The Chosen, I am reflecting on things I found remarkable.
 First, for the entire two days (long days) that I was on set (along with over 4,500 extras plus…

 For all human beings, the failure to comprehend and embrace a sense of purpose and value is not merely debilitating, it can be deadly.
 Think about it.
 How many times have you read about people who seemingly “had it all,” yet made the tragic decision to end their life.
 Perhaps you yourself have faced such…